Jeffrey0312/CAB302-Software-Development-Prac/README.md

 * junit-platform-launcher-1.4.0.jar
 * opentest4j-1.1.1.jar

-While you are in Ant's `lib` directory, verify that `ant-junitlauncher.jar` is also present- otherwise you will have to download it and put it in there.
+While you are in Ant's `lib` directory, verify that `ant-junitlauncher.jar` is also present- otherwise you will have to [download the latest version](https://mvnrepository.com/artifact/org.apache.ant/ant-junitlauncher) and put it in there.

 We add the files to Ant's `lib` directory just to ensure that they all end up in the classpath when we run Ant, whether we run it from the command-line or from within IntelliJ.

 ## Project structure